technomancy/emacs-starter-kit/README.markdown

 you just can't live without, add it or let me know so I can add it.
 Take a look at what happens in init.el to get started.

 Also: see the file TODO.
+Helping submit new libraries to ELPA is the easiest way to help out.

 The latest version is at http://github.com/technomancy/emacs-starter-kit/